 Beginning Sounds Puzzles give students a variety of activities to help them as they learn phonics.
 As children are putting each puzzle together, they are creating a strategy to put each piece together.
 Not only are students practicing their beginning sounds, they are engaging their brain to improve cognitive skills.

-There are so many other puzzle activities that I have created for young learners.
-You can see them by clicking here.
+There are so many other puzzle activities that I've created for young children.
+To learn more about these types of puzzles, click here.

 When giving children puzzles to put together, it's important to ensure that it is on their skill level.
 There are age-appropriate puzzles out there for children of all ages.
 Younger children definitely don't miss out on the fun.
 It's a great opportunity for them because puzzles and puzzle games reinforce so many academic skills.
 They also allow for children to develop problem solving skills and strategies which is great for cognitive development.

 Any time you have the opportunity to add a fine motor component and a hands-on activity for children at a young age, they are more likely to engage in the learning processes.
 And once a puzzle is complete, they will have such a purposeful sense of accomplishment.
 This can also be a great way to spend quality time with family members as well.
 It can definitely be a fun experience for kids of all ages.